wp-plugins/ultimate-widgets/readme.txt

 = Ulimate Widgets Needs Your Support =

-If you enjoy using Ulimate Widgets and find it useful, please consider [__making a donation__](http://khositeweb.com/donate/).
-Your donation will help encourage and support the plugin's continued development and better user support.
+If you enjoy using Ultimate Widgets and find it useful, please consider [__making a donation__](http://khositeweb.com/donate/).
+Your donation would make me happy, imagine if every user was paying up to $1, for you, it’s not much, for me it’s huge.

 = Widgets Available: =